NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Checkpoint immidiately after <a href="#ultraboost">ultraboosting</a>, giving you the momentum after respawning.
-This can be made easier by capping your fps to 120.
+      Checkpoint immidiately after <a href="#ultraboost">ultraboosting</a> will giving you the momentum after respawning, while also refreshing your railcanon charge.
     </td>
     <td width="100px">
       1. <a href="#ub-ultraboost">Ultraboost</a> <br />